prebid/Prebid.js/modules/audigentRtdProvider.md

 appnexus segments from Audigent.
 See the "Parameter Descriptions" below for more detailed information of the configuration parameters.
-Currently, OpenRTB compatible fpd data will be added for any bid adapter in the "mapSegments" objects, and automated bid augmentation exists for the Appnexus bid adapter.
+Currently, OpenRTB compatible fpd data will be added for any bid adapter in the "mapSegments" objects.
+Automated bid augmentation exists for some bidders.
+Please work with your Audigent Prebid support team (prebid@audigent.com) on which version of Prebid.js supports which bidders automatically.

 ```
 pbjs.setConfig(